tom-gilbertsons-lab/bandit-data-modelling/README.md

 As before, we do parallelised stan fits in `parameter_recovery_fitting_BAYES.ipynb`.
 On our i9 24-core machine we can refit the 15 simulated sets from a single participant in approx, 25-45 minutes on the 4 cores (1 chain per core).

 We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`) .
-Though not included in the published analysis; the parameter recovery was poor for some of the delta learning rule parameters (especially alphas, which just regressed to the prior).
-We understand this can be adjusted by setting the initial value to [0,0,0,0]; but doing so and rerunning was out of scope as the delta rules were not the winning models).
+Though not included in the published analysis; the parameter recovery poor for some of the delta learning rule parameters (especially alpha; which just regressed to the prior).
+We understand this can be better recovered by setting the initial value to [0,0,0,0]; but refitting was out of scope as the delta rules were not the winning models).

 Here, fits are in `fits/[group]/[model]/[subject]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv`.
-Again; if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/[subject]/` that could cause issues in the postprocessing code.
+Again if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/[subject]/` that could cause issues in the postprocessing code.

 `parameter_recovery_formatting.ipynb` formats the .csv stan fits for MATLAB, and parameters of interest are stored in  `parameter_recovery_draws.mat`.